Some analogies can help in assessing the risks: a yo-yo, hungry bears, a sloshing bathtub and a reflating balloon.

-But if most everyone emerges from hibernation at once?
-There are only so many restaurant reservations, concert tickets and hotel rooms available; their supply is pretty much fixed in the short run.
+But if almost everyone emerges from hibernation at once?
+There are only so many restaurant reservations, concert tickets, and hotel rooms available; their supply is pretty much fixed in the short run.
 If anything, the supply is likely to be below pre-pandemic levels because of permanent business failures.

 That presents a simple Economics 101 situation: When demand rises sharply and supply falls, steep price increases can result.

 “When suddenly everyone wants to go out again, and there aren’t as many places to go as there used to be, that will make companies more comfortable raising prices, as there is a huge demand for limited capacity,” said Kristin Forbes, an economist at the M.I.T.
 Sloan School of Management.
 “That could make prices go up faster than expected, especially as companies try to recoup the cost of dealing with the pandemic.”

 This possibility is most obvious in service sectors like restaurants but could apply to certain goods as well.
 Suppose all the people who have been working from home for a year in sweatpants need to purchase new work clothes.
 If retailers and apparel makers haven’t increased supply adequately, they may need to raise prices to avoid shortages.
 And this form of price inflation can happen through non-obvious ways, such as if a retailer that in normal times routinely offers 20 percent discounts stops doing so.

 This, too, is a classic example of the kind of inflationary surge that central bankers need to mostly ignore — to look through to longer-run trends.
 The Fed can’t create more hotel rooms or dress shirts any more than it can produce more gasoline when a refinery goes down and causes a spike in energy prices.
 Prices are how the economy adjusts — allocating a limited supply to those willing to pay and encouraging producers to increase supply.